cartant/ts-snippet/README.md

 ### What is it?

-`ts-snippet` is a TypeScript snippet testing library for any test framework.
+`ts-snippet` is a TypeScript snippet compiler for any test framework.

+It does not run the compiled snippets.
+Instead, it provides assertion methods that can be used to test the compiled TypeScript program.

 ### Why might you need it?